Position

 Qualifications

-• Previous experience in a healthcare setting, such as a hospital or clinic, is highly desirable.
+• Previous experience in a healthcare setting or as a Health Technician is preferred.

 Is becoming a Health Technician a good career path?